-The European Banking Authority (EBA) published today its final draft Regulatory Technical Standards (RTS) on valuation in resolution.
-These draft RTS are a crucial piece of regulation for the resolution framework as they aim to provide the independent valuer with common criteria for the valuation, which will inform the decisions made by resolution authorities and independent valuers and to promote a consistent application of methodologies for such valuations across the EU.
+The European Banking Authority (EBA) launched today a consultation on its draft Regulatory Technical Standards (RTS) on valuation in recovery and resolution.
+These draft RTS aim to provide a common structure to decisions made by resolution authorities and independent valuers and to promote a consistent application of methodologies for such valuations across the EU.
 The consultation runs until 6 February 2015.

 The Bank Recovery and Resolution Directive (BRRD) provides a comprehensive framework of powers for resolution authorities to intervene in failing banks to protect the public interest.
 To ensure that authorities exercise these powers in ways which reduce the risk of costs falling on the taxpayer, preserve value where possible, and respect the property rights of affected shareholders and creditors, the BRRD requires independent valuations to be carried out to inform decisions of the authorities.
 These valuations are required for several distinct purposes, either prior or after the resolution.

-These final draft RTS have been developed according to Articles 36 and 74 of the BRRD, which mandate the EBA to set criteria on which valuations in recovery and resolution should be based as well as to develop the methodology for such valuation.
+These draft RTS have been developed according to Articles 36 and 74 of the BRRD, which mandates the EBA to set criteria on which valuations in recovery and resolution should be based as well as to develop the methodology for such valuation.